A Hunt for Magnetic Signatures of Hidden-Photon and Axion Dark Matter in the Wilderness

 is the axion field with a stochastically (slowly) varying amplitude $\left| a_0 \right| \sim \sqrt{2 \rho\ts{DM}} / m_a$, with coherence length $\ell\ts{coh}$ and coherence time $\tau\ts{coh}$ analogous to those for hidden photons described by Eqs.~(\ref{eq:coherence-length}) and (\ref{eq:coherence-time}), with the replacement $m_{A'} \rightarrow m_a$.
 The interaction of an axion dark-matter field with the geomagnetic field of Earth thus generates an oscillating magnetic-field pattern, which is discussed in detail in Ref.~\cite{Arza22}.

 In this work, we aim to analyze the first dedicated measurements of the SNIPE Hunt experiment in the frequency range 0.5--5 Hz.
 The lower frequency bound of 0.5~Hz for our analysis was chosen for practical reasons: $1/f$ noise begins to reduce our sensitivity below $\approx 0.5~{\rm Hz}$ and there is ongoing analysis of SuperMAG data covering frequencies up to $\approx 1~{\rm Hz}$ that is expected to surpass the sensitivity of this experiment.
-For the upper bound of 5 Hz, we have considered the fact that we do not have a robust prediction for Schumann resonances because of finite conductivity effects and also inhomogeneities in the ionosphere refractive index \cite{sentman2017schumann}.
+For the upper bound of 5 Hz, we are limited by the well-studied Schumann resonances of the Earth-ionosphere cavity~\cite{sentman2017schumann,Rodriguez-Camacho}.
+We cannot make a robust prediction for frequencies corresponding to the Schumann resonances because of finite conductivity effects and inhomogeneities in the ionosphere refractive index \cite{sentman2017schumann}.
 Indeed, the first Schumann resonance occurs at a frequency around 7.8 Hz with time-dependent fluctuations of the order of 0.5 Hz.